kubesphere/website/content/en/docs/devops-user-guide/how-to-integrate/harbor.md

    {{< notice note >}}

    Make sure you replace `103.61.38.55:30002` with your Harbor registry address.
-The default location of the `daemon.json` file is `/etc/docker/daemon.json` on Linux or `C:\ProgramData\docker\config\daemon.json` on Windows Server.
+The default location of the `daemon.json` file is `/etc/docker/daemon.json` on Linux or `C:\ProgramData\docker\config\daemon.json` on Windows.

    {{</ notice >}}